Fzzz03/first-repo/f/ai_in_finance.md

 BlackRock’s Aladdin platform uses prediction models to manage trillions of dollars, forecasting risks and returns for investors.

-## 3. News and Sentiment Analysis: Reading the Market’s Mood
+## 3. News and Sentiment Analysis:

 ### What is Sentiment Analysis?
 News and Sentiment Analysis is like a mood ring for the market.
 AI scans news articles, tweets, and online posts to figure out how people feel about a company or stock—and how that might move prices.